stevejay/middleengine-website/src/posts/2021-12-20-choosing-a-node-js-package-manager.md

 Yarn Classic was release in 2016 to fix some of the shortcomings with npm at the time.
 It introduced workspaces and included security and performance improvements.
 It had a better algorithm for building the package dependency tree and introduced a file (`yarn.lock`) for saving that tree and the exact package versions used in your project.

 Today it is well supported by build tools and services.
-However, development of Yarn Classic has been [frozen](https://github.com/yarnpkg/yarn).
-(The only releases now appear to be for major bug fixes and updating dependencies.)
+However, development of Yarn Classic has been frozen and it is now [in maintenance mode only](https://dev.to/arcanis/introducing-yarn-2-4eh1).
 The developers decided to make fundamental changes and the result was Yarn Berry.

 ### Yarn Berry